Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Introduction

 To bridge this gap, we regard external force not simply as perturbation but as a balancing force in continuous compliant walking, and formulate humanoid locomotion with the trade-off as a multi-objective optimization problem.
 A preference-conditioned MORL framework is introduced with the conflicting objectives: (1) following velocity commands, and (2) complying with sustained external forces.
 By conditioning the locomotion policy on a preference vector, a single integrated policy can smoothly interpolate between rigid tracking and highly compliant walking.
 This design allows humanoids to achieve both capabilities without requiring additional training stages or complex hierarchical architecture.

 We evaluate the proposed method in simulation and on the adult-size humanoid Booster T1.
 Results validate that our approach is able to produce deployable omnidirectional locomotion that adapts flexibly to different given preferences.
-Unlike conventional policies that focus solely on disturbance resistance, our method enables humanoids to exhibit a new locomotion capability suitable for human-centered environments.
+Unlike conventional policies that focus solely on disturbance resistance, our method enables humanoids to operate under a broader range of interaction preferences in human-centered environments.
 The main contributions of this work are three-fold:

-\begin{itemize}[topsep=1pt,itemsep=1pt,leftmargin=*] \item We formulate humanoid locomotion as a \textbf{multi-objective problem}, where a \textbf{velocity–resistance model} provides a unified representation of commands and external forces, enabling consistent and comparable reward design. \item We propose a \textbf{preference-conditioned MORL framework} that learns a single unified policy capable of continuously balancing these objectives without hierarchical controllers or staged training. \item To our knowledge, this is among the first demonstrations of \textbf{humanoid locomotion}, validated in both \textbf{simulation and real-world deployment}, that achieves adaptive and deployable behaviors across different interaction preferences, especially demonstrating force-compliance.
+\begin{itemize}[topsep=1pt,itemsep=1pt,leftmargin=*] \item We formulate humanoid locomotion as a \textbf{multi-objective problem}, where a \textbf{velocity–resistance model} provides a unified representation of commands and external forces, enabling consistent and comparable reward design. \item We propose a \textbf{preference-conditioned MORL framework} that trains a \textbf{single policy} to cover a continuous spectrum of tracking–compliance trade-offs, without hierarchical controllers or staged training. \item We validate the proposed approach in both simulation and real-world experiments on a humanoid robot, demonstrating deployable locomotion behaviors across different user-specified interaction preferences.

 \end{itemize}